A Degeneracy Framework for Scalable Graph Autoencoders: Supplementary Material

-We illustrate the impact of the number of iterations $t$ during progagation on performances in Figure 7.
-We display the evolution of mean AUC on three different graphs and cores w.r.t. the value of $t$.
-For $t>5$ (resp. $t>10$) in medium-size graphs (resp. large graphs), we achieve stable scores.
-We specify that the number of iterations has a negligible impact on running time.
-In our experiments, we therefore set $t = 10$ for all models leveraging our degeneracy framework.
+We illustrate the impact of the number of iterations $t$ during propagation on performances in Figure 7.
+We display the evolution of mean AUC scores w.r.t. $t$, for three different graphs.
+For $t>5$ (resp. $t>10$) in medium-size graphs (resp. large graphs), scores become stable.
+We specify that the number of iterations has a negligible impact on running times.
+Therefore, in our experiments, we set $t = 10$ for all models leveraging~our~degeneracy~framework.